thomasclarke1969/documentation/ios/guides/parse.md

 ### Sample Users and Testing

 To let you test the features without needing a device, we've created test Parse Users that can be used as participants in a sample conversation.
-Find the `Users.json` file under Supporting Files in your XCode project, go to your Parse User table, select import, and drag the file to complete.
+Find the `Users.json` file under Supporting Files in your Xcode project, go to your Parse User table, select import, and drag the file to complete.
 The `UserManager` handles all querying and caching of `PFUser`s for the application, and Users `Bob Test` and `Jane Test` will be available.

 ### PFUser + ATLParticipant